-Fear alternatively leads us to give up on life and any standards, as we profess that “No One Shall Judge Another” or fear leads us to hold onto life so tight that we fail to actually live it.
+Fear alternatively leads us to give up on life and any standards, as we profess that “No One Shall Judge Another” or certain fears lead us to hold onto life so tight that we fail to actually live it.
 Life is about risk.
 Life has never been a guarantee.
 Life has ups and downs.
 That is what it means to be alive.
 Yet we seem to think that we should be living in a state of perfection with ourselves, each other and the world.

 Perfection is Impossible

 Perfection is not possible.
 It’s time we stopped pretending that we have ultimate control.
 When we fear so strongly, we lose our ability to bring about change in those areas in which we can improve the world.
 By over protecting our children, instead of making them safer and stronger, we create children who are incapable and weak.
 By staking an ideological extreme, instead of moving forward with change, we fight with others and create a stalemate.
 By fearing that we are destroying our planet, we stop interacting with it and lose our appreciation for it.
 By pretending that we are perfect in our on-line personas, we stop focusing on true self-improvement.
 Our lack of commitment puts us on the defensive instead of making us stronger – always on guard for every slight and rarely self-assured.